mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Which brings us to the concept of an authority scheme.
 The basic idea is that instead of having the server be authoritative over the whole simulation, we _distribute_ authority across player machines, such that players take authority over objects they interact with, in effect _becoming the server_ for those objects.
 If we do this correctly, from each player's point of view, players get to interact with objects lag free, and they never have to rollback and apply corrections.
 Also, because we are synchronizing state, determinism is not required.

-The trick to making this all work is to define _rules_ that keep the distributed simulation in sync while letting players predictively take authority over objects, resolving any conflicts after the fact.
+The trick to making this all work is to define _rules_ that keep the distributed simulation in sync while letting players predictively take authority over objects, resolving conflicts after the fact.

 To do this, I came up with two concepts:

 1. Authority
 2. Ownership

 Authority is transmissive.
-Any object under the authority of a player transmits authority to other objects it collides with, and those objects in turn transmit authority to objects they interact with.
+Any object under the authority of a player transmits authority to objects it collides with, and those objects in turn transmit authority to objects they interact with.
 When objects come to rest, they return to default authority.
 Bonus points: if a stack is under authority of one player when another player throws an object at it, the more recently thrown object should take authority of the stack.

 Ownership corresponds to a player grabbing an object and holding it in one of their avatar hands.
 Ownership is stronger than authority.
 Once a player owns an object (and the server confirms ownership) that player retains ownership until they release the object or disconnect from the game.